How to Describe Your Pain Accurately to a Doctor after a Car Accident

 As a patient and victim of a car accident, you must provide your doctor with answers that are as accurate as possible.

-If you’ve been in a car accident that caused you injuries, you will likely need to see doctors and sometimes undergo extensive investigations.
-Accident victims will likely file an insurance claim for compensation from the at-fault party.
-You will need hard evidence, like medical reports, test results, information from the accident scene, and so on, to support your claim.
-Ideally, your case will be based on objective, empirical evidence that the insurance company cannot deny or misinterpret.
+Accident victims often need to see doctors and sometimes undergo extensive investigations.
+They might also file an insurance claim for compensation from the at-fault party.
+Essential evidence like medical reports, test results, and information from the accident scene can support your claim.
+Ideally, your case will be grounded on objective, empirical evidence that the insurance company cannot deny or misinterpret.

 st. louis woman talking to doctor after being in a car accident